How to Talk to Kids About Homelessness (without scaring them)

 The goal is to encourage compassion, not judgement.
 Dissuade any thinking you detect that your child is considering homeless people as a group that needs to be shamed.

-Talk to kids about homelessness - they probably want to know if they'll ever be homeless
+Teaching DEI values to kids - they probably want to know if they'll ever be homeless

 Once you explain homelessness, kids usually get worried that they could end up homeless too.

 "Will our family ever be homeless?"

 . . . or something similar is typically the kind of question kids ask.

 Reassure them that will never happen to you.

 "Even if we lose our home, which is highly unlikely, we could always get an apartment or move in with Grandma (or whomever).
 We'll never be on the street."

 Try to remember to be consistent with your answers.
 This will help your child feel safe while building empathy and compassion for others.

 - How to have successful conversations with kids